TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

 Example: Simple FlexForm
 ~~~~~~~~~~~~~~~~~~~~~~~~

-The extension “examples” provides some sample FlexForms.
-The “simple
+The extension "examples" provides some sample FlexForms.
+The "simple
-FlexForm” plugin provides a very basic configuration with just a
+FlexForm" plugin provides a very basic configuration with just a
-select-type field to choose a page from the “pages” table.
+select-type field to choose a page from the "pages" table.

 |img-40| The DS used to render this field is found in the file
-“flexform\_ds1.xml” inside the “examples” extension.
+"flexform\_ds1.xml" inside the "examples" extension.
 Notice the
 <TCEforms> tags::

    <T3DataStructure>